top of page

 Females: Three female leafcutters of New York -- the black and gray leafcutter, the blueberry leafcutter and (shown directly above), the small-handded leafcutter -- share distinctive traits that make them difficult to differentiate.
 All three are robust black bees with predominantly black scopal hairs.
 All three have pale hairs on the top portions of the first two segments of their abdomens (T-1 - T-2), and black on the remaining segments (3-6).
 The sixth segments of their abdomens also bear stiff, black bristles.
 All three species have four-toothed mandibles and dark eyes.

 Females of these three species can be best told apart by minute differences in their mandibles.
 The three species also show these differences: (1) M. mucida and M. gemula females have dark hairs on the sides of their second abdominal segments (T-2); on M. mucida, the dark hairs form a larger patch than on M. gemula.
-(2) M. melanophaea females often have bright orange scopal hairs on the second through fifth abdominal segments (S-2 - S-5).
+(2) M. melanophaea females often have bright orange scopal hairs on the second through fifth sternal segments (S-2 - S-5).

 Leafcutter Bee - male Megachile (Xanthosarus) - (c) 2016 Sharp-Eatman photo